calbasantana/esp32-weather-epd/README.md

 # Introduction

-This is a forked project from https://github.com/lmarzen/esp32-weather-epd - pretty much all the things are the same, with the exception of the case, which I created myself and provide here in the form of .STL files.
-So, to make this brief, I will provide the case information first and then the rest will be what is in lmarzen's github repository.
+This is a forked project from https://github.com/lmarzen/esp32-weather-epd - pretty much all the things are the same, with the exception of the case and custom PCB, which I created myself and provide here in the form of .DXF and .zip files.
+So, to make this brief, I will provide the case information first, then the custom PCB information, and then the rest will be what is in lmarzen's github repository.

 # Case